karthij15/Interview/README.md

 12. How to avoid Exception?
 13. What is High Availability?
 14. Explain o(LogN).
 Explain the search between ordered array and unordered array.
+15. Explain about GC.
+Which one you are using?

+## HR Manager Round
+1. Why you are leaving your present company?
+2. Are you willing to migrate?
+3. how to deal with the client which continuously brings new requirement and want it for yesterday, etc
+4. what is your goal in your life?
+5. Explain one problem where you outwitted yourself.